angulardart/site-angulardart/src/angular/guide/architecture.md

 <br class="l-clear-both">

 Every Angular app has at least one module, the _root module_.
-While the _root module_ may be the only module in a small application, most apps have many more _feature modules_, each a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
+While the _root module_ may be the only module in a small app, most apps have many more _feature modules_, each a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.